-- Views on the scope that should be allowed for performance, contribution or career progression within grades. - Equal pay considerations wide grades, especially extended incremental scales, are a major cause of pay gaps between men and women simply because women,

-- Decisions on the number of grades the greater the number the smaller the width. - Decisions on the value of increments in a pay spine if it is believed that the number of increments should be restricted, for equal pay or other reasons, but that the number of grades should also be limited, then it is necessary to increase the value of the increments. - In a broad-banded structure, the range of market rates and job evaluation scores covering the jobs allocated to the band.
+- Views on the scope that should be allowed for performance, contribution or career progression within grade. - Equal pay considerations wide grades, especially extended incremental scales, are a major cause of pay gaps between men and women simply because women, who are more likely to have career breaks than men, may not have the same opportunity as men to progress to the upper regions of the range; male jobs may therefore cluster towards the top of the range while women's may cluster towards the bottom. - V on the number of grades the greater the number the smaller the width. - Decisions on the value of increments in a pay spine if it is believed, as in local government and as a result of an ACAS equal pay case that the number of increments should be restricted, for equal pay or other reasons, but that the number of grades should also be limited, then it is necessary to increase the value of the increments. - In a broad-banded structure, the range of market rates and job evaluation scores covering the jobs allocated to the band.